 The generator fetches real input data and creates similar yet completely new data instances.
 Discriminator, which is trained from a generator on both real and synthetic data, distinguishes between both the data.
-The process continues as long as the discriminator couldn’t differentiate between the real and fake data.
+The process continued as long as the discriminator couldn’t differentiate between real and fake data.

-The platform preserves behaviors and dependencies within the data and makes it easy for the data science team to work with equally valuable data by eliminating hours of manual work.
+The platform preserves behaviors and dependencies within the data and makes it easy for the data science team to work with equally valuable data by removing hours of manual work.

 Mostly.AI is a Vienna-based synthetic data platform that serves industries like insurance, banking, and telecom.
 It enables cutting-edge AI and top-tier privacy while extracting patterns and structure from original data to prepare completely different datasets.

 Mostly.AI strictly adheres to the privacy laws of GDPR and claims to be the first synthetic data generator to have received SOC 2 Type 2 certification.
-This means the company’s work ethics comply with security, transparency, and confidentiality.
+This means the company’s work ethics follow security, transparency, and confidentiality.

 The platform allows users to sample raw data from scratch while considering the probability of creating synthetic data that they bear no direct relationship with.